drhinternet/greenarrow-docker/README.markdown

 	--expose 10110:110 \ # pop3
 ```

 Expose the most common ports on the host network.
-Most users will need to use
+You may choose to use
 a [macvlan network](https://docs.docker.com/network/macvlan/) instead of the
+default network driver, in order to provide specific public IP addresses to containers.
-default network driver, so this will not usually apply.
+In this case, the expose statements do not apply.

 ```
   --env GA_LICENSE_KEY="abcdefghijklmnopqrstuvwxyz1234567890" \